 1: Use a special project for quick ‘capture‘

-+quicktask‘ as default project for all new tasks to quickly capture them.
+I use ‘+quicktask‘ as default project for all new tasks to quickly capture them.
 This allows me to just note the task in plain English and continue with the task at hand.
 I don’t need to think about their priority, due date and all other things at the time of capture.

-+quicktask project allows me to easily find the task later during the clarification stage.
+Writing the task down closes the loop and frees the mind.
+Applying the +quicktask project allows me to easily find the task later during the clarification stage.

 When I’m in the clarify or organise stage, I filter the task list for +quicktask and process them.

 2: Use a special tag to mark the ‘next action‘